rstinejr/SimpleDotNetSQLite/README.md

 I initially built this project on 64-bit Windows 10 with dotnet 2.0.

-It builds and runs on CentOS 7.4.
+It builds and runs on CentOS 7.4 and Linux Mint 17.2.